Saasufy/chat-app/README.md

-# contact-us-widget
+# chat-app
-A contact us widget built using Saasufy.
+A chat app built with Saasufy.